-The time is now.
+It's never too late to start.
 If you’re a budding entrepreneur with dreams and a vision, now is the time to start your business.
 While this can seem daunting, thousands of successful business owners have started where you are now, with an idea and the hopes of bringing it to fruition.
 It’s important to remember that everything takes time, and there are steps to getting where you want to be.
 There is no such thing as an overnight success, but you can get there.
 And here’s how.
-We’ve teamed up with a few successful Black entrepreneurs to bring you ten tips for starting your business in 2021.
+We’ve teamed up with a few successful Black entrepreneurs to bring you ten tips for starting your business in 2022.

 Do Your Research